Singularities of General Fibers and the LMMP: Preliminaries

 \subsection{Reflexive sheaves}

 Let $\sF$ be a reflexive coherent sheaf on a normal variety $X$, meaning that the natural map $\sF \to \sF^{**}$ is an isomorphism.
 Denote by $\sF^{[n]}$ the $n^{\mathrm{th}}$ reflexive power of $\sF$, that is, $(\sF^{\otimes n})^{**}$.
-We define the rank of $\sF$ to be the dimension of $\sF$ as a vector space at the generic point of $X$.
+We define the rank of $\sF$ to be the dimension of $\sF_{\eta}$ where $\eta$ the generic point of $X$.
 We define the determinant of a rank $r$ reflexive sheaf $\sF$ to be $(\wedge^{r}\sF)^{**}$.
 We take the double dual to ensure that the determinant is a rank $1$ reflexive sheaf, that is, it determines a class of Weil divisors.
 For details on the properties of reflexive sheaves see \cite{hartshorne_reflexive}.

 Let $X$ be a normal variety over a field $k$.
 Then we set $\Omega_X:= \Omega_{X/k}$ to be the sheaf of K\"{a}hler differentials on $X$ over $k$, and define the tangent sheaf $\sT_X$ to be $\Omega_X^{*}$.
 Then $\sT_{X}$ can be also viewed the sheaf of derivations on $X$.
 More precisely, on an affine open set $U \subseteq X$ with $A:= \Gamma(U, \sO_X)$, $\sT_X$ corresponds to the $A$-module $\Hom_A(\Omega_{A/k}, A)$.
 Then according to the universal property of K\"ahler differentials, the latter is isomorphic to $\Der_k(A)$, so $\sT_X$ over $U$ corresponds to $\Der_k(A)$.
 Note, that if $k$ is perfect, the regular locus $X_{\reg}$ is smooth over $k$ (e.g. \cite[Thm 22.5.8]{EGA_IV_I}), and hence $\sT_X|_{X_{\reg}}$ is locally free of rank $\dim X$.